aBLeeWeeAN/Space-Tourism-Website/README.md

 ### Prerequisites

 First, install [Node.js][Node.js-url].
-Then, download this repository as a ZIP archive or clone it using [Git][Git-url] to a folder on your system, for example:
+Then, download this repository as a ZIP archive or clone it using [Git][Git-url] to a folder on your system.
+To clone it, you can use the following Git command:

 * git